JasonLocklin/Dissertation/General/Introduction.md

 improved by the technique.

-[Failures of prisms] Despite the long list of symptoms that prisms have been shown to ameliorate, more recent randomized controlled trials have failed to show prisms as an efficacious rehabilitation treatment [@Nys2008; @Turton2010].
+[Failures of prisms] Despite the long list of symptoms that prisms have been shown to ameliorate, more recent randomized control trials have failed to show prisms as an efficacious rehabilitation treatment [@Nys2008; @Turton2010].
 Additionally, when an effort is made to examine attention and perception more directly, the